 Note that shorter paragraphs are especially important to mobile conversion rates.
 Long paragraphs of text can negatively affect the readability of your email even more so on a mobile device.
 More and more donors are contributing this way — 24.7% of contributions we processed came from a mobile device in the first quarter of 2015.

 Making The Hard Ask

 You might feel uncomfortable asking for money right off the bat, but it’s a skill that anyone can learn.
 And if you and your supporters are truly committed to your vision, they’ll be happy to give.

 Be realistic.
 A donor’s money isn’t going to help you cure cancer (unless you really are doing cancer research).
 But it will help to fuel a movement.
 Think about what you really need the money for, and let donors know.
 If you need TV ads, tell them how much each one costs.
 If you need office supplies to make posters for a rally, that will work too.
 Communicating your needs to donors and putting a human face on your work will increase their likelihood of giving.

 Be active.
-Don’t say “Click here to give $5” or “If you’d like to support our campaign, you can donate here.”
+Don’t say “Click here to give $5” or “If you’d like to support our campaign or organization, you can donate here.”
 Make the hard ask, and give them a reason to give.
 Something like “Can you donate $5 right now so we can open a new field office?”
 And make sure your donation links are bolded and stand out.